 DAVID DUCROS / SCIENCE PHOTO LIBRARY DAVID DUCROS / SCIENCE PHOTO LIBRARY

 Huygens probe at Titan.
-Artwork of the European Space Agency's Huygens probe (lower left) entering the atmosphere of Titan (lower right), the largest moon of Saturn (background).
+Artwork of the European Space Agency's Huygens probe (upper right) entering the atmosphere and clouds of Titan, the largest moon of Saturn (background).
 This probe was launched from Earth in 1997 as part of the Cassini-Huygens mission.
-The 1.3-metre-wide Huygens probe entered Titan's atmosphere on 14 January 2005, protected by a heat shield.
+The 1.3-metre-wide Huygens probe entered Titan's atmosphere on 14 January 2005 at speeds of 22,000 kilometres per hour, protected by a heat shield reaching temperatures of 1800 degrees Celsius.
 It then deployed its parachute for a successful landing.
 The probe transmitted from the surface for 90 minutes.
-It found that Titan's atmosphere is mainly nitrogen with clouds of methane and ethane.
-The surface is a mixture of water and hydrocarbon ice.
+Titan's atmosphere is mainly nitrogen with hydrocarbon clouds.

 Model release not required.
 Property release not required.